-In October our employment and skills team celebrated over 30 years of service in the city, at a time when supporting the most vulnerable and marginalised has never been more important.
-The team have worked with over 10,000 residents who are disadvantaged in some way, and dedicated in the last three decades.
-The service has also supported approximately training courses.
+In October, Southampton City Council celebrated over 30 years of service in the city, at a time when supporting the most vulnerable and marginalised has never been more important.
+Southampton City Council have worked with over 10,000 residents who are disadvantaged in some way, and dedicated Employment Officers have supported 3,300 individuals into paid employment over the last three decades.
+Southampton City Council has also supported approximately 2,500 voluntary placements and enabled 4,000 individuals to complete training courses.